Edgar-Donk/tkinter.ttk.style/docs/plusimage/rounded-frame.rst

 placing our image at the border we did not change a thing, the only sizing command was the standard ``expand=1`` found in pack.

+    .. warning:: File Size when Working with base64 or pybase64

+   Use really small images otherwise not only do we produce really huge files, but the computor ties up a large amount of resources.
+Using pybase64 should be faster using much the same commands.

 What happens when we adapt the above method for a labelframe?
 What about the top part of the frame where the text is written between a visible frame?
 Will we need a special method to create the gap?
 Ah well, fools rush in where